qTox/qTox/INSTALL.md

 to assemble your Qt toolchain.
 Take the most recent version of Qt compiled with MinGW.
-Although the installer provides its own bundled MinGW compiler toolchain its recommend installing it separately because Qt is missing MSYS which is needed to compile and install OpenCV and OpenAL.
+Although the installer provides its own bundled MinGW compiler toolchain its recommend installing it separately because Qt is missing MSYS which is needed to compile and install OpenAL.
 Thus you can - if needed - deselect the tab `Tools`.
 The following steps assume that Qt is installed at `C:\Qt`.
 If you decided to choose another location, replace corresponding parts.

 ### MinGW